nlsfi/qgis-plugin-dev-tools/README.md

 Run `qgis-plugin-dev-tools build` (short `qpdt b`) to package the plugin and any runtime dependencies to a standard QGIS plugin zip file, that can be installed and published.

 By default config is read from `pyproject.toml`, changelog notes from `CHANGELOG.md`, version from latest changelog item title, and package is created in a `dist` directory in the current working directory.
 Changelog contents and version number are inserted to the `metadata.txt` file, so the version and changelog sections do not need manual updates.
+Optionally the version number can also be provided as an argument: `qpdt b --version 0.1.0-rc2`.

 ## Plugin development mode